qinbatista/PythonServer/Application/GameAliya/documentation/Manager/PlayerStateManager.md

 Gives a chance to unlock a new skill if it doesn't already exist.
 If it does exist, the user gets a free skill scroll instead.

-Status codes and meaning:
+Status codes and meaning (**success 0 and 1**):

+- 0 - success unlocked new skill
-- 0 - Success  或者 You already have that skill, you got a new scroll for free!
+- 1 - you received a free scroll
 - 2 - invalid skill name
 - 3 - database operation error